TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA: Conclusion

 \section{Conclusion}

-In this paper, we propose \name{}, an efficient framework that transfers LoRA knowledge from a source model to a target model by training only on a selectively chosen set of highly informative tokens.
-At its core, \name{} leverages token-level signals to distill task-relevant information from the source adapter, rather than relying on the entire token sequence.
-By focusing supervision on the regions where the adapter contributes most, \name{} achieves stronger and more targeted knowledge transfer.
-With this simple yet effective design, \name{} proves robust across tasks and consistently surpasses existing baselines, making it a practical solution for efficient knowledge transfer.
+In this paper, we propose \name{}, a novel and efficient framework that transfers LoRA knowledge from a source model to a target model by training only on a selectively chosen set of highly informative tokens.
+At its core, \name{} strategically leverages token-level signals to distill task-relevant information from the source adapter, rather than indiscriminately relying on the entire token sequence.
+With this simple yet effective design, \name{} consistently surpasses baselines in various transfer settings, providing a practical solution for efficient knowledge transfer. \looseness=-1

-\paragraph{Limitations and Future Directions} While \name{} has shown robustness and clear advantages over existing methods, there remain opportunities to refine and extend the framework.
-Firstly, although \name{} is designed to minimize dependence on original data, it still requires a small number of seed examples to generate synthetic data via prompting.
+\paragraph{Limitations and Future Work} While \name{} has shown clear advantages, opportunities remain to refine the framework.
+First, generating synthetic data still requires a few seed examples.
 Nevertheless, this reliance is modest, as we avoid using full datasets.
-In addition, our experiments confirm that external data can also serve as an effective alternative, reinforcing the flexibility of the approach.
-Regarding token selection, \name{} currently applies a fixed threshold to determine which tokens are retained.
-While this simple design is effective and stable across tasks, future work could explore more adaptive or data-driven thresholding strategies to further enhance efficiency without compromising robustness.
+In addition, our experiments show external data serves as an effective alternative, reinforcing the flexibility of \name{}.
+Regarding token selection, while \name{} currently relies on a simple yet highly effective fixed threshold for token selection, future work could explore adaptive thresholding strategies to further enhance efficiency.